longhorn/website/content/docs/1.4.0/volumes-and-nodes/trim-filesystem.md

 - The Longhorn version must be v1.4.0 or higher.
 - There is a trimmable filesystem like EXT4 or XFS inside the Longhorn volume.
 - The volume is attached and mounted on a mount point before trimming.
+- If a volume is attached before Longhorn v1.4.0, it should be upgraded and reattached after Longhorn upgrade.
+This requirement applies to the corresponding option update as well.

 ## Trim the filesystem in a Longhorn volume